The Unique Hydrating Powers of Ucuuba

 This powerful Amazonian seed has changed lives: of those who use it for its skincare benefits and of those who cultivate it for their livelihood.

-As the colder, dryer months approach, Natura is pleased to introduce a wonderful line of products derived from the seed of the ucuubeira, a tree native to the floodplains of the Amazon.
+As the colder, dryer months approach, Natura is pleased to bring a new and more potent vegan line of products derived from the seed of the ucuubeira, a tree native to the floodplains of the Amazon.

 Discovering the Power of Ucuuba